What volume measures

 Same for pyramids vs rectangular prisms.
 A pyramid with l·w base and height h has volume ⅓·l·w·h — a third of the l·w·h box with the same base and height.

 Geometric proof sketch: three identical pyramids with square base s and height s can be arranged inside a cube of side s without overlap, filling it exactly.
 So each pyramid is ⅓ of s³.
+The slider above lets you confirm the 3:1 ratio for any radius and height.

 Cone = ⅓·cylinder.
 Pyramid = ⅓·prism.
 When in doubt about the ⅓, ask: is the top a point (cone, pyramid) or a matching base (cylinder, prism)?

-Slant height vs. perpendicular height
+Slant vs perpendicular height

 Volume uses perpendicular height.
 Surface area of cones and pyramids needs slant height instead.